 - If the teeth of the zipper are damaged higher on the zipper, move the pull slider above the damaged area and sew the new stop just above the damaged teeth.
 This will shorten the length of the zipper but will make it stay closed.
 You may need to whipstitch over the lower part of the zipper teeth to keep the zipper from gaping open.

 - When you have finished sewing, push the needle to the wrong side of the zipper, tie a knot and snip off any excess thread.

 How to Unstick a Zipper

 Zippers can get stuck for several reasons.
-They may snag on a bit of fabric or one of the teeth gets out of line or the metal or plastic teeth become a bit worn.
+They may snag on a bit of fabric or one of the teeth gets out of line or the metal or plastic teeth break or become a bit worn.
 But there is usually something you can do to save the day.

 - If you begin to feel the zipper getting stuck and not moving smoothly, STOP zipping before you make it worse!

 - Remove the garment if possible and examine the problem.

 - If there is fabric caught in the zipper, gently pull it away.
 Apply a pulling motion to the fabric, not the zipper.
 Pulling on the zipper may separate the teeth, especially on zippers with plastic or nylon teeth.
 Slowly ease the fabric out of the zipper slider and gradually slide the zipper pull tab up or down for the final release.
 Holding the zipper slider by the body, which is closer to the zipper teeth, rather than the little pull tab will provide more power.